danfaenzi/perugia-2026-students/README.md

 The exam will contain one theoretical question, worth about **25% of the total mark**.
 It will be chosen from the following four topics.

 1. **Hilbert’s Nullstellensatz.**
    Proof of the Nullstellensatz, including the Rabinowitsch trick.
-Zariski’s lemma may be used without proof.
+   The lemma on finite field extensions may be used without proof.

 2. **Morphisms to an affine scheme.**
    Construction of the bijection, in both directions